BSP has become an important industry standard over the last 15 years, but why? what does it mean?

 Betfair Starting Price is the price at which the exchange is trading when the betting market starts, thus, there is no extravagant bookmakers margin included.
 Typically, betting exchanges will consistently trade close to 100% overround at post time – true market value.

-Don’t know what over-round means?
+Don’t know what over-around means?
 This article explains it perfectly.

 So the most concise definition of BSP would be: